moderntribe/tampermonkey-scripts/README.md

 h2.
 RETURNED (plus any extra text you want here)
 ```

+### `qa-testing-instructions.user.js`

+Adds a button to the update form in a specific issue.
+When clicking the button, the notes and testing instructions fields are automatically populated with formatted starter text.

 ### `relay-for-toggl.user.js`

 Adds a button to tasks in central to start toggl.